-Transports publics fribourgeois Immobilier (TPF IMMO) and the Commune of Châtel-Saint-Denis are building a complex of residential, commercial and service buildings as part of the redevelopment of the “En Fossiaux” area near the new Châtel-St-Denis railway station.
-The building complex comprises four perimeters linked to the basements by a parking lot.
+The company Transports publics fribourgeois Immobilier (TPF IMMO) and the Municipality of Châtel-Saint-Denis are constructing a complex of residential, commercial, and tertiary buildings as part of the redevelopment of the “En Fossiaux” area, near the new Châtel-St-Denis railway station.
+The entire development consists of four building blocks connected to the basements via a parking facility.

-Construction of the buildings required an excavation up to 10 m deep.
-The retaining structures required anchored Berlin walls and underpinning along the railroad tracks.
+Construction required excavation up to 10 m deep.
+Retaining structures involved anchored Berlin walls and underpinning along the railway tracks.

 Transports publics fribourgeois Immobilier (TPF IMMO) SA